KILTprotocol/demo-mobile-wallet/README.md

 ### Prerequisites

-- IMPORTANT: Follow the "Installing dependencies" step at https://facebook.github.io/react-native/docs/getting-started > tab **react-native-cli quickstart**.
+- 🔺IMPORTANT: Follow the "Installing dependencies" step at https://facebook.github.io/react-native/docs/getting-started > tab **react-native-cli quickstart**.
-- `brew install cocoapods`
+- `brew install cocoapods` (and maybe `brew reinstall cocoapods` if any issue there with your rb path)
-- Clone the project
+- Clone this repo
-- In the root, `yarn install` or `yarn` (please do use yarn)
+- In the root folder, run `yarn install` or `yarn` (please do use **yarn**)
 - (`npm install -g browserify`)
 - In the `iOS` folder, run `pod install`
 - Run with `NODE_OPTIONS=--max_old_space_size=8192 npm start`